apereo/cas/docs/cas-server-documentation/installation/Configuration-Management-Extensions.md

 ### Design

-To design your own configuration class, take inspiration from the following sample
+To design your own configuration class, take inspiration from the following sample:

 ```java
 package org.apereo.cas.custom.config;